A Robust Method for Shift Detection in Time Series

+For a definition of the mixing coefficients and the approximation constants see the next section.
+By combining these two notions of weak dependence, our assumptions cover essentially all classes of short range dependence processes.
+Long range dependence, arising for instance in $MA(\infty)$-processes with non-summable coefficients, is not covered by our assumptions, and indeed our results do not apply to long range dependent processes. \citet{borovkova2001} provide a detailed list of examples of short range dependent processes covered by our theory.
+For instance, stationary autoregressive moving average processes have an exponential decay of the approximation constants $a_j$ and the mixing coefficients $\beta_j$ are zero for $j\geq 1$.
+The approximation constants $a_j$ for GARCH(1,1)-processes also converge to 0 exponentially fast \citep{hansen1991}.
+More general nonlinear time series models often can be represented as a Volterra sequence

+and fulfill the conditions of our theorem if some summability condition hold for the coefficients $g_l(u_1,\ldots,u_l)$ and absolute regularity holds for the sequence $(Z_i: \ i\in\Z)$.
+Furthermore, many dynamical systems are covered by our assumptions, see \citet{borovkova2001}.
+Our results are general and can be applied without choosing and fitting specific time series models.

+Application of Theorem \ref{th:HL-process} needs consistent estimators for the nuisance parameters $\sigma$ and $u(0)$.
+In order not to restrict our analysis to a specific time series model, we use nonparametric estimators.
+We use overlapping subsampling for estimation of $\sigma$,

+where $F_n$ is the empirical distribution function of $X_1,\ldots,X_n$. \citet{dehling2013} have established consistency of the non-overlapping version of this estimator under the same assumptions as made here if the block length $l=l_n\rightarrow\infty$ fulfills $l_n=o(n^{-1/2})$.
+Consistency of $\hat{\sigma}_n$ under the hypothesis can be shown similarly.
+To achieve consistency under the alternative of one level shift, we can split the time series into three disjoint subsequences of similar length and use the median of the resulting three separate estimations.
+This estimates $\sigma$ consistently also under the alternative.
+However, according to our experience gained in simulations this splitting should only be applied if each subsequence consists of about 200 or more observations, since the median of the right-skewed and downward biased individual estimations is strongly downward biased otherwise.

-where $\hat{S}_i(l)=\sum_{j=(i-1)l+1}^{i\,l} (F_n(X_i)-\frac{1}{2})$.
-Dehling, Fried, Sharipov, Vogel and Wornowizki (2013) have established consistency of this estimator under the same assumptions as made in the present paper.
-We use a kernel density estimator for $u(0)$.
-Observing that $u(x)$ is the density of $X-Y$, where $X$ and $Y$ are independent random variables with the same distribution as $X_1$, we use a kernel density estimator based on the pairwise differences $X_i-X_j$, $1\leq i<j\leq n$.
-In this way we get
+For the parameter $u(0)$, observe that $u(x)$ is the density of $X-Y$, where $X$ and $Y$ are independent random variables with the same distribution as $X_1$.
+An estimator of $u(0)$ can be constructed applying a kernel density estimator to the pairwise differences $X_i-X_j$, $1\leq i<j\leq n$, leading to

-for a symmetric, Lipschitz-continuous kernel function $K$ which is integrates to 1.
-Below, we will show that $\hat{u}(0)$ is a consistent estimator of $u(0)$ under $H$, provided that the bandwidth $b=b_n$ is chosen appropriately.